adel-hadadi/ququery/README.md

 ### Specifying a Select Clause

-you may not always want to select all columns from database table.
+You may not always want to select all columns from database table.
-Using the `Columns` method you can specify each column that you want to fetch from database
+Using the `Columns` method you can specify each column that you want to fetch from database.

 ```go
 query := ququery.Select("table_name").Columns("id", "name", "email").Query()